salihmarangoz/UbuntuTweaks/README.md

 ### 1.5.
 Move Browser Profile to RAM (profile-sync-daemon)

-Moving Firefox cache will reduce HDD access thus it will increase the performance.
+Moving Firefox cache will reduce disk access thus increasing the performance in HDD's and improving longevity in SSD's.
 In order to achieve that we will use `profile-sync-daemon`.

 **Source:** https://wiki.archlinux.org/index.php/Profile-sync-daemon